 Step 10 | Organize Your Trip Details

 You can certainly organize your trip in a tool like Microsoft Excel / Word (or their Google counterparts).
-But if you don’t want to manually build your itinerary, one tool that you can use is Travefy, accompanied by the app Our Itinerary.
+But if you don’t want to manually build your itinerary, there are several apps on the market that I think are great for capturing your trip details.
+Here are the ones that I think are best:

 Step 11 | Learn What to Expect